Live-On Policy FAQs

 Will my financial circumstances be considered as criteria for exemption from the requirement to live on campus?

-Living on campus in your first year at OSU will provide students the greatest opportunity to succeed in their academic pursuits.
-Students’ financial circumstances will not be a basis for exemption, however there are multiple housing and dining options that will allow students to make a selection that best meets their financial considerations.
+- Living on campus in your first year at OSU will provide students the greatest opportunity to succeed in their academic pursuits.
+Students’ financial circumstances will not be a basis for exemption.
+There are multiple housing and dining options that will allow students to make a selection that best meets their financial considerations.

 How do I request an exemption?

-All first year students at OSU will be required to complete a housing application.
+- All first year students at OSU will be required to complete a housing application.
 Within the housing application, there will be an opportunity to request an exemption.
-If the exemption is granted, you will be notified through your ONID email address.
+All communication regarding the status of an exemption request will be sent to the student’s ONID email address.

 Can I cancel my housing and dining contract after I have lived on campus?

 - Students who fall within the live-on policy are not eligible to cancel their contract unless an exemption is requested and granted prior to the published cancellation deadline.
 See more information on the Housing and Dining Contract.